-ISSUE PURPOSE OF PAPER TIMING Tokelau: internet connectivity and maritime infrastructure Seeking approval of two proposed projects with significant capital expenditure from the New Zealand Aid Programme: Improved internet connectivity through a s9(2)(i) and Upgrade to four wharves and reef passages s9(2)(i) October Ratification of the Treaty on the Prohibition of Nuclear Weapons Seeking approval to ratify the Treaty on the Prohibition of Nuclear Weapons, which was adopted in July and signed by New Zealand (following Cabinet agreement) on 20 September. s9(2)(g)(i) s9(2)(f)(iv) Singapore Enhanced Partnership: update To provide a progress report on negotiations with Singapore on an "Enhanced Partnership" that seeks to deepen the relationship across four pillars: trade and economic; defence and security; people to people; and science and technology. s9(2)(f)(iv) North Korea: Implementation of UN Security Council Resolutions 2371 and 2375 Seeking approval to amend New Zealand's existing United Nations Sanctions (Democratic People's Republic of Korea) Regulations 2017, in order to implement new UN Security Council-mandated sanctions against North Korea. s9(2)(f)(iv) APEC 2021: planning and budget-related decisions Seeking decisions on a range of issues associated with the hosting of APEC 2021.
+ISSUE PURPOSE OF PAPER TIMING Tokelau: internet connectivity and maritime infrastructure Seeking approval of two proposed projects with significant capital expenditure from the New Zealand Aid Programme: • Improved internet connectivity through a NZ\$20.2 million connection to the Southern Cross undersea cable (a commitment to Southern Cross is required by mid-November, and funding approval is required by December), and • Upgrade to four wharves and reef passages (NZ\$21 million).
+October Ratification of the Treaty on the Prohibition of Nuclear Weapons Seeking approval to ratify the Treaty on the Prohibition of Nuclear Weapons, which was adopted in July and signed by New Zealand (following Cabinet agreement) on 20 September.
+An early decision to ratify would ensure that New Zealand maintains its profile as an advocate for nuclear disarmament and position itself to be among the first 50 States to ratify the Treaty and thereby bring it into force.
+October Singapore Enhanced Partnership: update To provide a progress report on negotiations with Singapore on an "Enhanced Partnership" that seeks to deepen the relationship across four pillars: trade and economic; defence and security; people to people; and science and technology.
+November North Korea: Implementation of UN Security Council Resolutions 2371 and 2375 Seeking approval to amend New Zealand's existing United Nations Sanctions (Democratic People's Republic of Korea) Regulations 2017, in order to implement new UN Security Council-mandated sanctions against North Korea.
+November APEC 2021: planning and budget-related decisions Seeking decisions on a range of issues associated with the hosting of APEC 2021.
 The paper will be prepared in conjunction with a proposed bid for Budget 2018 and associated business case To be determined

 ISSUE PURPOSE OF PAPER TIMING UN Treaty on Marine Biodiversity Beyond Areas of National Jurisdiction Seeking an updated negotiating mandate for New Zealand's participation in negotiations on a new United Nations Treaty that would aim to address the rapid decline of marine biodiversity in the high seas and the deep seabed beyond states' exclusive economic zones and continental shelves; clarify the legal regime for the use of marine genetic resources from these areas; and facilitate developing country participation in the conservation and sustainable use of marine biodiversity in these areas.
-To be determined Antarctica and Southern Ocean s9(2)(f)(iv) s9(2)(f)(iv) Maritime Crimes Amendment Act Commencement Order Subject to the passage of the Maritime Crimes Amendment Bill, seeking approval of a Commencement Order to bring the amendments to the Act into force on the same date as the treaties enter into force for New Zealand.
-To be determined PAPERS BEING TAKEN TO CABINET COMMITTEE BY OTHER AGENCIES s9(2)(f)(iv) s9(2)(f)(iv) s9(2)(f)(iv)
+To be determined Antarctica and Southern Ocean Seeking approval of an updated public statement of New Zealand's strategic interests in Antarctica and the Southern Ocean.
+To be determined Maritime Crimes Amendment Act Commencement Order Subject to the passage of the Maritime Crimes Amendment Bill, seeking approval of a Commencement Order to bring the amendments to the Act into force on the same date as the treaties enter into force for New Zealand.
+To be determined PAPERS BEING TAKEN TO CABINET COMMITTEE BY OTHER AGENCIES s9(2)(f)(iv) s9(2)(f)(iv) s9(2)(f)(iv) Future Air Surveillance Capability: replacing the NZDF's P3 Orion fleet Defence intends to seek agreement to acquire a fleet of Boeing P8 maritime patrol aircraft, to replace the aging P3 Orions.
+As a key customer of the capability, the Ministry has been closely involved in this project and we support the proposed acquisition in principle. $\boxed{s9(2)(g)}$ To be determined